About Dr Elizabeth Hidson

 Research and Knowledge Exchange Fellow 2023–2025

 Appointed as a research and knowledge exchange fellow to collaborate on impactful research with schools.
 The goal is to co-construct evidence-informed solutions to teaching and learning priorities that the school wants to focus on, and facilitate reciprocal knowledge exchange between teachers, schools, and the University.
-This work comes under the InterAction(opens in new tab) umbrella, a school-focused research unit that sits within the School of Education Centre for Research in Education and in partnership with the Global Spirit Ed CIC(opens in new tab) international network of schools.
+This work comes under the InterAction(opens in new tab) umbrella, a school-focused research unit that sits within the School of Education Centre for Research in Education and in partnership with a range of schools and school networks.

 International Participatory Research Project 2022

 Led a funded pilot project to develop collaborative, co-produced school-focused research with international school leaders.
 We worked together to explore 'English for Science' with multilingual iGCSE students in China.
 This project won the BERA Best Practitioner Research presentation award at the BERA 2023 conference.
-Watch video(opens in new tab).
+Find out more about the BERA 2023 conference.(opens in new tab)

 The Vice-Chancellor's Teaching Fellow Award 2021–2022